liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/05-configuring-sp-and-idp-connections.markdown

 ## Changing the SAML Identity Provider Connection Settings

-To configure @product@'s SAML Identity Provider Settings, navigate to the Identity Provider Connection tab of the SAML Admin portlet and click the *Edit* action button on the IdP you want to configure.
+To configure @sharepoint@'s SAML Identity Provider Settings, navigate to the Identity Provider Connection tab of the SAML Admin portlet and click the *Edit* action button on the IdP you want to configure.